superstateinc/ustb/README.md

-# SUPTB Token Contract
+# USTB Token Contract

-Repository for the SUPTB Token contract.
-Contains contracts for an upgradeable AllowList (`src/AllowList.sol`) and a upgradeable ERC7246 token that interacts with the AllowList to check if transfers and encumbers are allowed (`src/SUPTB.sol`).
+Repository for the USTB Token contract.
+Contains contracts for an upgradeable AllowList (`src/AllowList.sol`) and a upgradeable ERC7246 token that interacts with the AllowList to check if transfers and encumbers are allowed (`src/USTB.sol`).

 ## Running tests